mldangelo/aws-cdk-github-actions/README.md

 # AWS-CDK GitHub Actions

-AWS-CDK GitHub Actions enables the execution of various CDK subcommands, such as `cdk deploy` and `cdk diff`, on your pull requests for an improved review experience.
+The AWS-CDK GitHub Actions facilitates the execution of various CDK subcommands, such as `cdk deploy` and `cdk diff`, within your pull requests to enhance the review experience.

 ## Supported Languages